C2DH/ranketwo-submissions/lessons/drafts/data.md

 The Austrian artist and web-designer Norbert Landsteiner has built a [beautiful emulator](https://masswerk.at/keypunch/) to further explore this medium.
 Give it a try, punch a short data-set describing yourself or a person you know well.

 ---
+Encoding as the process of [transforming human-readable to machine-readable information](https://en.wikipedia.org/wiki/Character_encoding).
 But how would a computer interpret the holes then?
 Computers can only digest numbers, more precisely: binary numbers.
 In the binary system, natural numbers ("integers") are represented only in `1`s and `0`s.
 You should have learned to convert decimal numbers into binary in school, but in case you've forgotten all of that, there are luckily many converters and explanations on the web, for example [here](https://www.rapidtables.com/convert/number/decimal-to-binary.html).
 To get a digital (= numerical and binary) representation of characters and text, we need to agree on a scheme (=encoding) that specifies which number represents which character, very much as the Morse code did.
 EBCDIC was one such scheme.
 It assigned numbers from 0 to 255 (the largest number you can represent in 8 bits) to some common characters and symbols.
 We can imagine this as a 16 x 16 grid, where each symbol or character is represented by a specific position on the coordinate grid, respectively its numerical value.[^4]